#1. KUMA Professional Damascus Steel Knife

 #1.KUMA Professional Damascus Steel Knife

-For those who are in the market for the best damascus steel knives, we highly recommend the Kuma Professional brand.
+For those who are in the market for the best Damascus steel knives, we highly recommend the Kuma Professional brand.
 In our opinion, this is the best bang for the buck in terms of price to performance.
-This is a 8 inch knife that is made of 67 layers of premium Japanese Damascus Steel.
-So in other words, it is ultra strong and completely chip resistance, resulting in an incredibly long useful life.
+This is an 8-inch knife that is made of 67 layers of premium Japanese Damascus Steel.
+So in other words, it is ultra strong and completely chip resistant, resulting in an incredibly long useful life.

 #2.Daddy Chef Damascus Chef Knife

-Next, we have the Daddy Chef Damascus Chef Knife, which is the best damascus steel knives for those who want quality as well as a knife that looks cool.
+Next, we have the Daddy Chef Damascus Chef Knife, which is the best Damascus steel knife for those who want quality as well as a knife that looks cool.
 We are not going to lie, a big part of what is appealing about this knife set is the fact that looks fresh and has an intricate design rose pattern on it that is liquid nitrogen tempered.

-For some reason the handle feels really comfortable in your hands.
+For some reason, the handle feels really comfortable in your hands.
 And it goes for hands of all sizes and shapes as well.
 With the handle, you can get precise leverage and control.
-We know most people are concerned about the durability and sharpeness of the blade.
+We know most people are concerned about the durability and sharpness of the blade.
 While these metrics are pretty good and above average, the real hero is the quality of the handle.

 #4.F FANTECK Damascus Chef Knife

-The F Fanteck Damascus Chef Knife is a great little blade for those who want a quality damascus knife for cheap.
-While it is certainly designed for those on a budget, we think quality is not compromised too much.
-In terms of materials, this is a 67 layer Damascus steel blade at 60HRC, which really means that it is fairly corrosion resistant as well as having the ability to stay sharp for long periods of time.
+The F Fanteck Damascus Chef Knife is a great little blade for those who want a quality Damascus knife for cheap.
+While it is certainly designed for those on a budget, we think the quality is not compromised too much.
+In terms of materials, this is a 67-layer Damascus steel blade at 60HRC, which really means that it is fairly corrosion resistant as well as has the ability to stay sharp for long periods of time.

 #5.Greater Goods Damascus Steel Chef Knife